How to Write a Good Descriptive Essay

 Useful Tips for Descriptive Essay Writing

-The experience of writing in a descriptive way can be rich, rewarding, and satisfying.
+The experience of writing descriptively can be rich, rewarding, and satisfying.
 However, it also has the potential to feel a little complicated.
-Therefore, it may help to maintain a list of key questions to ask yourself when planning, drafting and revising a descriptive essay.
+Therefore, it may help to maintain a list of key questions to ask yourself when planning, drafting, and revising a descriptive essay.

 Planning Stage Questions

 - Who or what do you wish to describe?